In this section

 Telecommunications providers must follow strict laws and codes of conduct when dealing with consumers.

-There are regulatory bodies that can help if you want to make a complaint about:
+There are regulatory bodies that can help with complaints about:

 Get legal advice if you: